ponylang/pony-tutorial/expressions/equality.md

 ## Structural equality

 Structural equality checking in Pony is done via the infix operator `==`.
 It verifies that two items have the same value.
-If the identity of the items being compared is the same, then--by definition--they have the same value.
+If the identity of the items being compared is the same, then by definition they have the same value.

-You can define how structural equality is checked on your object by implementing `fun eq(foo: Bar): Bool`.
-Remember, since `==` is an infix operator, `eq` must be defined on the left operand, and the right operand must be of type `Bar`.
+You can define how structural equality is checked on your object by implementing `fun eq(that: box->Foo): Bool`.
+Remember, since `==` is an infix operator, `eq` must be defined on the left operand, and the right operand must be of type `Foo`.

 ```pony
 class Foo